generalist-robots/generalist-robots.github.io/_speakers/shuran_song.md

 <!-- Whatever you write below will show up as the speaker's bio -->

-Scaling Up and Distilling Down: Language-Guided Robot Skill Acquisition
+Robot Skill Acquisition: Three Workflows and Path Forward (present together with <a href="https://www.cs.columbia.edu/~huy/">Huy Ha</a>)